 Besides clinical history and physical examination which will include a per rectal examination, the Urologist may require specific tests such as blood examination , Ultrasound scan and a measurement of the rate of flow of urine - uroflowmetry ( a simple test where you pass urine on to a machine).

-The majority of patients can be treated with medications with regular follow up as these medications are required long term.If the obstruction is severe, or if complications such as complete blockage of urine requiring catheterization or recurrent infections, or the fucntion of the urinary system has been affected the doctor is likey to advice surgery.
+The majority of patients can be treated with medications with regular follow up as these medications are required long term.If the obstruction is severe, or if complications such as complete blockage of urine requiring catheterization or recurrent infections, or the function of the urinary system has been affected the doctor is likely to advice surgery.
 The majority of glands can be operated endoscopically under anaesthesia, by passing a telescope through the water passage.
-Sometimes the gland is so large that multiple endoscopic procedures will be required to remove adequate quantitiy of enlargement.
+Sometimes the gland is so large that multiple endoscopic procedures will be required to remove adequate quantity of enlargement.
 In this case the doctor may advice a single stage open procedure.

 Endoscopic surgery of the prostate is called TURP - Trans Urethral Ressection of the Prostate.

 The prostate is a gland present in males.
 It is situated, just outside the bladder.
 The urethra, the tube connecting the bladder to the outside, through the penis, passes through this gland.
 When the gland enlarges abnormally, this tube gets squeezed producing obstruction to the urethra.
 When the obstruction is not severe, the condition can be treated by medications.
 In more severe obstructions, TURP surgery has to be performed.
 TURP produces much more relief than medications.
 However, there is a small percentage of complications such as bleeding, infection, retrograde ejaculation and impotence.
 In this operation, a telescope is passed through the urethra to visualize the prostate.
 The enlarged obstructing prostate is then carved from within, to enlarge the urethra to its original calibre.
 The procedure is done using a special telescope linked to a video system.
 This enables x10 to x15 magnification enabling superior surgical techniques.
-Appearance of the obstructed water passage due to the enlarged prostate.
-A diverticulum in the bladder.
-This is a pocket in the bladder formed due to high pressures in the bladder resulting from obstruction to the flow of urine.

 Before final decision for surgery is made, medical risk factors and fitness is assessed.
 This will involve-